ulsdevteam/request_broker/README.md

     $ docker-compose down -v

+## Configuration

+The request broker manages configuration by setting environment variables.
+These variables can be seen in `docker-compose.yml`.

+Deployment using the `docker-compose.prod.yml` or `docker-compose.dev.yml` files requires the presence of an `.env.prod` or `.env.dev` file in the root directory of the application.
+The environment variables included in those files should match the variables in `docker-compose.yml`, although the values assigned to those variables may change.

 ## Services

 * Request Pre-Processing: Iterates over a list of request URIs, fetches corresponding data from ArchivesSpace, parses the data and marks it as submittable or unsubmittable.